cegme/MADden/demo_script_cikm2012.md

 #### 3. Parallel linear-chain CRF training.
 CRF training is a convex optimization process involving mutiple iterations.
-We use a Python UDF to drive the computation until the stop criterion is met.
+We use a Python UDF to drive the computation.
 Within each iteration, we use user-deﬁned aggregate functions to parallel the computation of the log-likelihood and gradient vector over all documents.
 At the end of each iteration, the weight vector is updated using the limited-memory BFGS convex optimization method.